Carleslc/kotlin-extensions/README.md

 2. `cd kotlin-extensions`
 3. Build the KotlinExtensions with `mvn clean install`.
 This also adds this project to your local Maven repository.

-If you wish, you can use these steps to add the dependency using Maven without accessing to the remote repository adding only the `<dependency>` tag as specified in [maven section](https://github.com/Carleslc/kotlin-extensions#maven).
+If you wish, you can use these steps to add the dependency using Maven or Gradle without accessing to the `jitpack.io` remote repository.

 Otherwise you will need to add the `kotlin-extensions-0.5.jar` from generated `target` folder as external dependency of your project.

-In addition, if needed, you can add the dependencies of [funKTionale](https://github.com/MarioAriasC/funKTionale) and [guava](https://github.com/google/guava) as they are very powerful to complement this library.
+If you need more powerful extensions and tools check the [optional libraries section](https://github.com/Carleslc/kotlin-extensions#optional-libraries).

 ## How to use